CFabien00/PyAdoc/README.md

 This will create a documentation.adoc file in the destination directory, containing all the docstrings extracted from the .py files in the source directory.

+- Extraction of docstrings for all classes and functions in `.py` files in a given directory.
+- Compilation of extracted docstrings into a single file in `.adoc` format.
+- Automatic generation of documentation to facilitate maintenance and understanding of the code.

+Ajout d'une section "Exemples"

 ### Result example